Bypass spam filtering for an email address or domain in Office 365

 This condition checks the email authentication status of the sending email domain to ensure that the sending domain is not being spoofed.

-• Set below rule settings and Click on Next.
+• Set the rule settings below and Click on Next.

 • Rule mode: Enforce.